-It is that time of the year where our first two starting groups of the 2017 get ready for their six-month lodge placement as part of their Professional Field Guide (PFG) course syllabus.
+It is that time of the year when our first two starting groups of 2017 get ready for their six-month lodge placement as part of their Professional Field Guide (PFG) course syllabus.
 The student lodge placement programme is the second part of the PFG course where students are placed at different reputable lodges to gain practical work experience as a field guide.
 Students get quality experience working with clients in the field.
-The first four to five months of the PFG course comprises of intense theoretical and practical experience from the four camps across South Africa and Botswana prime wilderness areas.
+The first four to five months of the PFG course comprise intense theoretical and practical experience from the four camps across South Africa and Botswana’s prime wilderness areas.

-Take a look at some of our partners on the lodge placement programme 2017:
+Take a look at some of our partners in the lodge placement programme 2017:

 - Cheetah Conservation Fund, Namibia

 - Back-up Trails Guide at one of EcoTraining’s camps

 - Nomad Africa Adventure Tours, Cape Town

 - Sigurwana, Limpopo

 - Madisa Lodge, Damaraland, Namibia

 - Klaserie River Sands or Care for Wild

 - Outlook Safaris, Makuleke concession, Kruger National Park,